 Failure of relief during this is an indication for surgical decompression.

 In acute compression of cauda equina, surgical decompression as soon as possible is desirable.
 It is a kind of surgical emergency.
-In a patient with a history of back pain/ radiculopathy who presents with bladder/bowel disturbances mandates MRI study.
+A patient with a history of back pain/ radiculopathy who presents with bladder/bowel disturbances mandates MRI study.

 Decompression surgery aims at removing the compression and increasing the space and thus relieves the pressure on the nerves of the cauda equina.

 Surgical decompression considered necessary within 48 hours after the onset of symptoms, and preferably performed within 6 h of injury.

 When the presentation is chronic, decompression could be performed when feasible.